 • About 54 million Americans have low bone density or osteoporosis, and about 50% of women and up to 25% of men over age 50 will break a bone due to osteoporosis5

-How the Boost can help
+How the Boost Can Help

 Joint pain, limited range of motion and fatigue are just a few of the symptoms that can make it difficult for those suffering from arthritis to meet physical activity recommendations.
 Ironically, however, exercise is a crucial factor in alleviating those same symptoms.
 So, the key is to find a way to exercise without pain.
 With the Boost technology, those with arthritis or other chronic conditions have the opportunity to exercise and increase cardio fitness without pain by reducing impact on joints.